Ravath/MightyGeneratorPython/wordgenerator/README.md

 - Print Node : Default node, prints a given text.
   - Title : automatic __Title__ formating.
   - Label : automatic __Label : Text__ formatting.
-  - By default. the generated output is printed to the console, but by setting `PrintNode.print_to_buffer()`, it can be used as a normal string without using the console.
-The generated text can then be accessed with `generation.text`
+- By default. the generated output is stacked in a variable buffer named "DEFAULT".
+  The generated text can then be accessed with `generation.raw_text`
+  - CurrentVar Node : Changes the used buffer.
+If a buffer with the given name does not exist, it is created.
+  - SetVar Node : Sets a value to a buffer whitout changing the used buffer.
+Erases previous value if any, and creates a buffer if didn't existed.
+  - Define Node : If the associated buffer does not exist, changes context, and executes children in order to set the buffer.
+If the buffer is already set, does nothing.
+Usefull for managing variables that may be passed as arguments in input of the generation.

 ### Utilities
  - using the `<<` operator on a table enables to extend the table with new rows.